New & Used Subaru Legacy: In Depth

 GET A FREE PRICE QUOTE

 The Subaru Legacy is a mid-size sedan with standard all-wheel drive and competes in two different areas of the segment.
-The entry-level model is a great all-weather alternative to cars like the Toyota Camry, Chevrolet Malibu, and the Honda Accord, but the turbocharged Legacy models compete with the Ford Fusion and Mazda6.
+The entry-level model is a great all-weather alternative to cars like the Honda Accord, Chevy Malibu, and the Toyota Camry, but the turbocharged Legacy models compete with the Ford Fusion and Mazda6.

 For a more detailed look at the Legacy, see the full review of the 2014 Subaru Legacy.